NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Spawns
 	- Added ability to modify delays for selected spawns.
 This can be used to easily speed up or slow down parts of a spawnset, or a spawnset in its entirety.
 - Arena
-	- Set the max tile height to 54 rather than 63, since any tiles with a height value greater than 54 will be in complete darkness and won't be visible (regardless of brightness).
+	- Set the max tile height to 54 rather than 63, since any tiles with a height value greater than 54 will be in complete darkness and won't be visible (regardless of the spawnset brightness setting, or the in-game gamma setting).
 	- The arena editor now shows void tile heights as "Void" rather than their actual (meaningless) value.
 	- Added height selector which lets you pick a height and use it in the arena editor.
 	- Removed the old height map as this is now redundant.